 Korean Village has been serving some of the best food in Koreatown since 1978.
 Though they may have updated their signage over those decades, it's still the same heavyweight menu and classic homey atmosphere inside.

 This is a great place to go if you want a private room: there are seven here complete with the little buttons that call servers.
-The largest seats fourteen.
+The largest seats 14.

 Dinner starts with meticulously organized side dishes, or banchan.
-You're presented with bean sprouts, zucchini, spicy cucumber, kimchi that's been quickly fermented for eight to ten days, and the softest fish cake.
+You're presented with bean sprouts, zucchini, spicy cucumber, kimchi that's been quickly fermented for eight to 10 days, and the softest fish cake.

 For an appetizer we have yaki mandu ($5.99), fried dumplings filled with beef and vegetables, five to an order.